 Earlier versions of the RUCA codes (1990 and 2000) are also available.
 All three versions use the same primary classification scheme (1-10) but are not directly comparable because many census tracts are reconfigured during each decade.
 Also, changes to census methodologies significantly affected the RUCA classifications.
 Between 1990 and 2000, changes to methods for defining urban areas decreased rural population and territory.
 Between 2000 and 2010, the data source for daily commuting patterns switched from the decennial census (measuring one point in time during 2000) to the American Community Survey (providing a 5-year average during 2006-10).
 See data source information within the individual data files for details.

 The files below give RUCA codes for census tracts.
-We expect to provide a link to the ZIP code approximation of the 2010 RUCA codes in early 2014.
+A ZIP code approximation of the 2010 RUCA codes is available on the Center for Rural Health website.